 - The Central Mental Hospital

 - Bedrooms in hotels, guesthouses and bed and breakfast accommodation

-Every employer is obliged to protect the health of staff, customers, residents and visitors to their premises.
-In the case of exempted buildings only, this means that employers can, if they wish, designate certain areas of their premises as 'smoking' or 'non-smoking' in order to minimise risk.
-This means, for example, that even though a nursing home is exempt from the smoking ban, the owners of the nursing home could order that residents may only smoke outside or in a designated 'smoking room'.
+Every employer must protect the health of staff, customers, residents and visitors to their premises.
+In the case of the exempted buildings listed above, this means that employers can, if they wish, designate certain areas of their premises as smoking or non-smoking in order to minimise risk.
+This means, for example, that even though a nursing home is exempt from the smoking ban, the owners of the nursing home could specify that residents may only smoke outside or in a designated smoking room.

-Given that prisons and places of detention are unique, the law does not apply to these institutions.
-Again, however, there is nothing to stop prison authorities from designating these institutions as entirely 'non-smoking' or establish designated 'smoking rooms' if they wish.
+Given the unique nature of prisons and places of detention, the Public Health (Tobacco) Acts do not apply to these institutions.
+Again, however, there is nothing to stop prison authorities from designating these institutions as entirely non-smoking or establish designated smoking rooms if they wish.

 The smoking ban also applies to common areas within buildings.
 This means, for example, that corridors, lobby areas and reception areas of buildings such as apartment blocks and hotels are also covered.

-No. Employees are only entitled to time off work for breaks as set down in Section 12 of the Organisation of Working Time Act 1997.
-Your employer is not obliged to provide smoking breaks for employees.
+As an employee, you are not, by law, entitled to smoking breaks.
+You are only entitled to time off work for breaks as set down in Section 12 of the Organisation of Working Time Act 1997.

 Contact your local Environmental Health Officer.